-Add half the oil to a 10-inch cast-iron skillet or another oven-safe pan of choice over medium heat.
-Brown the Chick'n Scallopini for 3 to 4 minutes on both sides, then transfer the Chick'n Scallopini to a small dish and set aside.
+Add half the oil to a 10-inch cast-iron skillet or oven-safe pan over medium heat.
+Brown the Chick'n Scallopini on both sides for 3 to 4 minutes, then transfer the Chick'n Scallopini to a small dish and set aside.

-Stir in the broth, paprika, sage, oregano, salt, and pepper and bring the mixture to a boil.
-Reduce the heat to a simmer, and cook occasionally stirring until the sauce begins to thicken; about 15 to 20 minutes.
+Stir in the broth, paprika, sage, oregano, salt, and pepper, and bring the mixture to a boil.
+Reduce the heat to a simmer, and cook, stirring occasionally, until the sauce thickens, about 15 to 20 minutes.

 Stir in the milk and add the diced Chick'n Scallopini.
-Continue to cook for another 5 minutes, then remove the skillet from the heat and set aside.
+Continue to cook for another 5 minutes; remove the skillet from the heat and set aside.

 Make the Crust: Grate or cut the Earth Balance butter into small pieces and add it to the flour.
-Using a pastry blender or fork, cut the butter in until it resembles coarse meal.
-Use your hands to quickly bring the mixture together, just until the butter blends into and binds the flour.
+Use a pastry blender or fork to cut the butter until it resembles a coarse meal.
+Then, using your hands, bring the mixture together until the butter blends and begins to bind the flour.